 Does your public healthcare insurance come into force after 1 January?
-Or does it end in the course of the calendar year?
-In that case, we will calculate your compulsory and voluntary excess on the basis of how many days you will be insured in that calendar year.
+Does your public healthcare insurance end in the course of the calendar year?
+In that case, we will calculate your compulsory excess on the basis of how many days you will be insured in that calendar year.
 The calculated amount is rounded off to whole Euros.